National School Nurse Day

 Since the first addition of school nurses during the 1940s and 50s schools have put a focus on the health of their students.
 The task has fallen on nurses as well as teachers, students, and physicians to create a health education curriculum.

-School Nurse Day began with the formation of the Department of School Nurses.
+National School Nurse Day began with the formation of the Department of School Nurses.
 In 1968, the National Education Association created the department to dedicate the advancement of school nursing practices across the country.

-In 1974, President Ford proclaimed School Nurse Day as a holiday for everyone to celebrate.
+In 1974, President Ford proclaimed National School Nurse Day as a holiday for everyone to celebrate.
 Since the formation of the department and its holiday, school nurses have been recognized and celebrated for their continuous effort in the health and well-being of students everywhere.

-School Nurse Day is celebrated through educational pamphlets, presentations, and through thank yous from everyone who loves and appreciates what nurses do in everyday life.
+National School Nurse Day is celebrated through educational pamphlets, presentations, and through thank yous from everyone who loves and appreciates what nurses do in everyday life.

-How to Celebrate School Nurse Day
+How to celebrate National School Nurse Day

 Show them that you appreciate their giving them a thank you card.
 Support your school nurses by advocating for better pay, better working conditions, and more presence in the school system.